12. Data frames#

 Implement a basic version of as.data.frame.table manually (using rep etc.).
 Also, write a function as.table.data.frame that computes its reverse.
 Make sure both functions are compatible with each other.

-Perform what follows on the data frame defined below:
+Perform what follows on the undermentioned data frame:

-);extract the first elements from each of the vectors;
+);extract the first elements from each of such vectors;

 extract the last elements;

-(*) stack it back to a data frame featuring a list;
+(*) stack it back to a data frame that carries a list;

 convert the list back to a character column (concatenate with